lloydroc/lloydroc.github.io/content/post/dsp/fast-fourier-transform.md

 X_k = E_k + W_N^k O_k
 $$

-As an excercise to the reader we can also drive the following.
+As an exercise to the reader we can also drive the following.
 $$
 X_{k+\frac{N}{2}} = E_k - W_N^k O_k
 $$